Herjuus/skye-api/README.md

 ## 🧐 About <a name = "about"></a>

-Skye is all about being a simple, easy to write and fast to set up framework.
+Skye is all about being a simple, easy to write and fast to set up.

 ## 🏁 Getting Started <a name = "getting_started"></a>